 Factoring is not the only way to generate short term cash.
 For some businesses, it makes sense to clear existing inventory at lower prices.
 Others are better served by selling equipment and entering into a lease with the purchaser, freeing up working capital otherwise tied up in the physical equipment.
 An alternative to this strategy is simply selling surplus assets to raise cash for the business.

 Prevent a cash flow disaster with these simple steps

 - Understand timing.
 For businesses that have predictable patterns, whether it’s sales fluctuations, seasonality, or inventory cycles, the lesson is the same.
 Prepare for when cash is needed by establishing a source of funding before emergency strikes.

 - Prepare for any borrowing.
 When it comes to taking out loans it’s important to take a practical view of your business circumstances.
-What level of borrowing is appropriate given the performance of the business, and are the key assumptions for why you are taking out a loan and how you are paying it back based on reality or imagination?
+What level of borrowing is appropriate given the performance of the business, and do the key assumptions for why you are taking out a loan and how you are paying it back based on reality or imagination?
 A mistake here can be catastrophic for even the soundest companies.

 - Inventory can drain cash.
 Building up inventory drains cash from the business, and the sale of inventory only brings in cash when the buyer actually pays.
 For his reason it’s important to have a firm grasp on the age of any inventory and the receivables associated with it, as misalignment here can cause an unexpected cash shortfall.

 - Keep your friends close.
 It’s particularly important to keep a close eye on vendors.
 Those who suddenly demand payment before due may be in trouble, much like a client who is stalling on paying your invoices.
 To preserve healthy long term business relationships with your suppliers and customers it’s important to keep communicating in good times and in bad so that you can quickly negotiate and adjust to changes in circumstance.